 On Feb.
 27, 2025, Minnesota Epilepsy Group discovered a cybersecurity incident affecting certain systems within its network environment.
 This event led to a disruption of some operations and possibly compromised sensitive patient personal and protected health information.

-Minnesota Epilepsy Group responded quickly to the incident by securing its systems and engaging third-party cybersecurity experts to investigate.
+Minnesota Epilepsy Group responded to the incident by securing its systems and engaging third-party cybersecurity experts to investigate.
 In addition to required stated and federal disclosures, affected patients will be notified directly.

 If you receive notice from Minnesota Epilepsy Group about this breach, you may want to: